 The change of seasons in the Colorado scenes clearly do not match the dates shown in the film.
-The aspen trees are always shown at the beginning of their seasonal change, which would take place in late September and into October and would not be seen at other times.
+The aspen trees are always shown at the beginning of their seasonal change, which happens in late September and into October.
+It would not be seen at other times.
 See more »

 Was this review helpful to you?